Having Difficulty Repaying your Mortgage?

 As a community lender we try hard to be flexible to help individual members and can often agree an alternative arrangement if your circumstances change.
 However we have a duty and legal right to recover monies borrowed, as these are the savings deposited by other members.

 You are not alone in finding yourself in this situation.
-Please contact our credit control officers for advice or contact an independent advisor such as the Money Advice and Budgeting Service (MABS) (see the Points of Contact section).
+Please contact our Arrears Support Unit for advice or contact an independent advisor such as Abhaile or the Money Advice and Budgeting Service (MABS) (see the Points of Contact section).
+You will find information on our Mortgage Arrears Resolution Process (MARP) here.
+The Central Bank of Ireland have issued a consumer guide to Code of Conduct on Mortgage Arrears, which you can view here.

-It is very important that you co-operate with us, as we work to assist you in meeting your mortgage payments.
+It is very important that you co-operate with us, as we work to assist you in meeting your home loan payments.

 Our Communications Policy:

 At Wexford Credit Union we ensure that all members in arrears are notified in a defined manner about their arrears and are given the same opportunities to make good their debts.
-We ensure that members are treated with dignity and as necessary, individual circumstances are taken into account when complying with its Credit Control policy.
+We ensure that members are treated with dignity and as necessary, individual circumstances are taken into account when complying with our policy.

 We will contact you to give you information or ask for information.
 There may be times we need to be in constant and regular contact, for practical reasons.
 If there are urgent reasons for contacting you, we may need to attempt contact a number of times.